t8js/react-router/README.md

 🔹 `withRoute()` calls are independent from each other, they don't have to maintain a certain order, they shouldn't be necessarily grouped in a single component (although they can be, as in the example above).
 Components with route-based logic can be split like any other components.

-## Route navigation
+## Navigation

-The route navigation API is largely aligned with the similar native APIs familiar to most web developers, such as `<a href="/x">` and `window.location`:
+The route navigation API is largely aligned with the similar native JS APIs familiar to most web developers, such as `<a href="/x">` and `window.location`:

 ```diff
 + import { A, useRoute } from "@t8/react-router";